JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

 0. Program that prints _putchar, followed by a new line

-1. Function that prints the alphabet, in lowercase, followed by a new line.
+1. Program that prints the alphabet, in lowercase, followed by a new line.

-2. Function that prints 10 times the alphabet, in lowercase, followed by a new line
+2. Program that prints 10 times the alphabet, in lowercase, followed by a new line

-3. Function that checks for lowercase character
+3. Program that checks for lowercase character

-4. Function that checks for alphabetic character
+4. Program that checks for alphabetic character

+5. Program that prints sign of a number